5l1v3r1/pdml2flow/README.md

   -x                   Switch to xml output [default: False] -c                   Removes duplicate data when merging objects, will not
-                       preserve order of leaves [default: False] -a                   Instaead of merging the frames will append them to an array [default: False]
+                       preserve order of leaves [default: False] -a                   Instead of merging the frames will append them to an array [default: False]
   -m                   Appends flow metadata [default: False] -d                   Debug mode [default: False]